OfficeXApp/vendor-server-template/README.md

 1. Every day, an organization-wide AWS S3 buckets cost report is exported as CSV, detailing daily consumption per bucket
 2. Daily script will parse the CSV to calculate the usage.
-3. Script calls the `POST /purchase/:purchase_id/meter-usage` endpoint with auth `CustomerPurchase.vendor_update_billing_api_key` to update customer balances.
+3. Script calls the `POST /purchase/:purchase_id/meter-usage` endpoint with auth `CustomerPurchase.vendor_billing_api_key` to update customer balances.

 ### Gemini API Key Billing

 This example implements a more real-time billing flow that is still agnostic to where the actual AI server is located.
 We simply expose an endpoint that the AI server can call to notify us of the usage.

-1. Expose a POST request endpoint `POST /purchase/:purchase_id/meter-usage` with auth `CustomerPurchase.vendor_update_billing_api_key` that the AI server can call to notify us of the usage.
+1. Expose a POST request endpoint `POST /purchase/:purchase_id/meter-usage` with auth `CustomerPurchase.vendor_billing_api_key` that the AI server can call to notify us of the usage.
 The endpoint will update the customer purchase record in postgres billing (timescaledb), deducting balance.
 2. If balance gets too low, customer is notified and asked to top up
 3. Customer can call a "verify_topup_wallet" endpoint to verify if the deposit wallet has exceeded the min target balance.
-If yes, then the funds are moved to the offramp wallet and we update both customer purchase record in vendor postgres, as well as customer OfficeX purchase record. `POST /purchase/:purchase_id/verify-topup` with auth `CustomerPurchase.customer_check_billing_api_key`
+If yes, then the funds are moved to the offramp wallet and we update both customer purchase record in vendor postgres, as well as customer OfficeX purchase record. `POST /purchase/:purchase_id/verify-topup` with auth `CustomerPurchase.customer_billing_api_key`

 ## Dangers